 \section{Abstract}

 Imitation learning has emerged as a promising approach for addressing sequential decision-making problems, with the assumption that expert demonstrations are optimal.
-However, in real-world scenarios, expert demonstrations are often imperfect, leading to challenges in effectively applying imitation learning.
+However, in real-world scenarios, most demonstrations are often imperfect, leading to challenges in the effectiveness of imitation learning.
 While existing research has focused on optimizing with imperfect demonstrations, the training typically requires a certain proportion of optimal demonstrations to guarantee performance.
-To tackle these problems, we propose to purify the potential perturbations in imperfect demonstrations and subsequently conduct imitation learning from purified demonstrations.
-Motivated by the success of diffusion models, we introduce a two-step purification via the diffusion process.
-In the first step, we apply a forward diffusion process to effectively smooth out the potential perturbations in imperfect demonstrations by introducing additional noise.
-Subsequently, a reverse generative process is utilized to recover the optimal expert demonstrations from the diffused ones.
-We provide theoretical evidence supporting our approach, demonstrating that total variance distance between the purified and optimal demonstration distributions can be upper-bounded.
-The evaluation results on MuJoCo demonstrate the effectiveness of our method from different aspects.
+To tackle these problems, we propose to purify the potential noises in imperfect demonstrations first, and subsequently conduct imitation learning from these purified demonstrations.
+Motivated by the success of diffusion model, we introduce a two-step purification via diffusion process.
+In the first step, we apply a forward diffusion process to smooth potential noises in imperfect demonstrations by introducing additional noise.
+Subsequently, a reverse generative process is utilized to recover the optimal demonstration from the diffused ones.
+We provide theoretical evidence supporting our approach, demonstrating that the distance between the purified and optimal demonstration can be bounded.
+Empirical results on MuJoCo and RoboSuite demonstrate the effectiveness of our method from different aspects.